goldenberg/mnistified/README.md

 resource being specified, and then the actions to take on that resource.
 But I wanted to make it consistent with the URL specified in the instructions.

+# TODO
 * The argument parsing and validation is a bit of a mess, but should return reasonable status codes.
-In the past I've used [webargs]
+In the past I've used [webargs]()